 For a discussion of the impact of the state’s budget crisis on K–12 education, see EdSource’s brief, California’s Fiscal Crisis, What does it mean for schools?

-Filed under: Reporting & Analysis · Tags: AB 1200, AB 2756, Brown initiatives, County Offices of Education, FCMAT, First Interim Status Report, Fiscal Policy, Jerry Brown, School Finance, Tom Torlakson
+Filed under: Initiatives, Reporting & Analysis, State and Federal Policies · Tags: AB 1200, AB 2756, County Offices of Education, FCMAT, First Interim Status Report, Fiscal Policy, Jerry Brown, School Finance, Tom Torlakson